Misbah loves to learn palmistry. She has done few courses to learn palmistry.

 What does the belief "do not rejoice, do not weep lost" mean?

 I will talk about certain psychological meanings.
 This superstition is more about self-reassurance: it is a failure that should have a happy ending.
 It seems that such a person is optimistic - he hopes that everything will go well.
-There is another guy saying "combs bring happiness".
-This is very controversial, because to break something is not so fortunate, especially if that thing was very expensive.
+Imagine a person saying "combs bring happiness".

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.